Why ex-Sony boss Shawn Layden is helping Streamline Media Group go global

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Streamline Media Group, a game services company in Malaysia and the U.S., is giving itself a boost in the global gaming market by signing up Shawn Layden as a member of its advisory board.
+Streamline Media Group is a game services company in Malaysia and the U.S., and it’s giving itself a boost in the global gaming market by signing up Shawn Layden as a member of its advisory board.

 Layden is the former chairman of PlayStation Worldwide Studios and former president and CEO of Sony Interactive Entertainment America.
 Since leaving Sony in 2019 after 34 years on the job, Layden has become an adviser for game companies.

-Streamline Media Group has more than 200 employees focused on businesses such as game outsourcing, art, testing, and other services.
-And it has focuses on doing remote work for other companies, and because of the pandemic that has become a critical issue for the expansion of the game industry, which has seen lots of delays of triple-A games in the past year.
+Streamline Media Group has more than 200 employees working on businesses such as game outsourcing, art, and testing.
+It focuses on doing remote work for other companies, and because of the pandemic, that has become a critical issue for the expansion of the game industry, which has seen lots of delays of triple-A games in the past year.

 “Streamline solved for this problem years ago,” Layden said in an interview with GamesBeat.
 “They know the challenge of remote distributed development and how to work with your partners, your teams, the stakeholders, and even have a program in Sri Lanka and artists in Stockholm, which will all come together and collaborate in this platform for Streamline.”